Alipurduar district: Under the Kingdom of Bhutan

 The Dooars in Alipurduar district were under the control of Kingdom of Bhutan from early 17th-century till 1865 when British East India company captured the area in the Duar War under the Treaty of Sinchula and were added to the district of Jalpaiguri in 1869 and later finally to the Indian Union in 1949.

 Like all the Duars under Druk Gyalpo of Bhutan, it was under the jurisdiction of Tongso Penlop, below the Tongso Penlop were Subah who in turn appointed Mondal, Laskar or Uzir to look after the Duars.

 Administration

 Apart from the Alipurduar municipality and Falakata municipality, the district contains eight census towns and rural areas of 66 gram panchayats under six community development blocks: Madarihat-Birpara, Alipurduar-I, Alipurduar-II, Kalchini, Falakata and Kumargram.
 Geographically the district lies between 26.4°N to 26.83°N and 89°E to 89.9°E.

 The nine census towns are Paschim Jitpur, Chechakhata, Alipurduar Railway Junction, Bholar Dabri, Sobhaganj, Jaygaon and Uttar Latabari and Uttar Kamakhyaguri.

 Railway network

 Alipurduar railway division has at least 710 km of railway track.
 It is the largest division of the Northeast Frontier Railway zone.
 In Alipurduar district, there are two major stations, Alipurduar Junction (APDJ) and New Alipurduar (NOQ).
 There are other stations in the district viz.
-Falakata Railway Station, Kamakhyaguri Railway Station, Dalgaon Railway Station, Hasimara Railway Station, Rajabhatkhawa, Hamiltongunj etc.
+Falakata Railway Station, Kamakhyaguri Railway Station, Dalgaon Railway Station, Hasimara railway station, Kalchini railway station, Rajabhatkhawa, Mujnai railway station, Madarihat railway station, Hamiltonganj railway station, Samuktala Road Junction railway station, Salbari railway station etc.